100stacks/100stacks.github.io/blog/webhooks.md

 ## What are Webhooks?

-Webhooks have grown in popularity as a lightweight realtime API for interacting with mircoservices.
+Webhooks have grown in popularity as a lightweight real-time API for interacting with mircoservices.
 We can also refer to them as a HTTP Push API or web callback.

 ## Why use Webhooks?